tryon-app/tryon-frontend/SECURITY.md

 5. **Disclosure**: To protect our users, we request that you do not disclose the vulnerability publicly until we have released a fix and informed our users.

-Thank you for helping us keep the Enatega Multi Vendor Food Delivery System secure.
+Thank you for helping us keep the Tryon Multi Vendor Food Delivery System secure.

 For any other security-related questions or concerns, please contact us at [sales@enatega.com](mailto:sales@enatega.com).